Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 \paragraph{This work.}

-Both discharging a proof obligation and revealing an inconsistency in an axiomatization require an SMT solver to prove unsat via E-matching.
+For SMT-based deductive verifiers, discharging proof obligations and revealing inconsistencies in axiomatizations require a solver to prove unsat via E-matching.
+(Verification techniques based on proof assistants are out of scope.)
 Given an SMT formula for which E-matching yields \emph{unknown} due to insufficient quantifier instantiations, our technique generates suitable triggering terms that allow the solver to complete the proof.
 These terms enable users to understand and remedy the revealed completeness or soundness issue.
 Since the SMT queries for the verification of different input programs are typically very similar, fixing such issues benefits the verification of many or even all future runs of the verifier.

 \paragraph{Fixing the incompleteness.} For \figref{fig:motivation-boogie}, our technique finds the triggering term \code{len(nxt(7))}, which allows one to fix the incompleteness.
 Tool \emph{users} (who cannot change the axioms) can add the term to the program; e.g., adding \code{var t: int;} \code{t := len(nxt(7))} before the assertion has no effect on the execution, but triggers the instantiation of the axiom.
 Tool \emph{developers} can devise less restrictive patterns.
 For instance, they can move the conjunct \code{len(x) > 0} to a separate axiom with the pattern \code{\{len(x)\}} (simply changing the axiom's pattern to \code{\{len(x)\}} would cause matching loops).
 Alternatively, tool developers can adapt the encoding to emit additional triggering terms enforcing certain instantiations~\cite{HeuleKassiosMuellerSummers13,Leino2009}.